Rajdeep-Ray/Currency-Convertor-App/README.md

 # Currency Convertor App

-A app for converting currencies and viewing everday exchange rates.
+An app for converting currencies and viewing everday exchange rates.